 Three buttoned jacket suits are great for taller men because of the button's alignment.

 HOW TO WEAR IT: Top button optional to button or not, middle button is buttoned (even when sitting), bottom button unbuttoned.

-One of the easiest ways of telling a tailor made suit from a off the rack bought suit is looking at the sleeve- and lapel buttonholes.
+One of the easiest ways of telling a tailor-made suit from an off the rack bought suit is looking at the sleeve- and lapel buttonholes.

-A tailor made suit is likely to have real sleeve and lapel buttonholes, where as an off the rack suit will always have fake ones.
-However, remember that a tailored suit can also have fake button holes.
+A tailor-made suit is likely to have a real sleeve and lapel buttonholes, whereas an off the rack suit will always have fake ones.
+However, remember that a tailored suit can also have fake buttonholes.
 It's about your taste and preference.

-Back in the days you needed real sleeve button holes to be able to roll up your sleeves for work, hence the name work and surgeon sleeves.
+Back in the days, you needed real sleeve buttonholes to be able to roll up your sleeves for work, hence the name work and surgeon sleeves.
 This has changed, and now a day it’s more about style than anything else.
 Some stylists say you should, as with the suit jacket, leave one button unbuttoned.
-This is truly a matter of taste; some like the style, some do it to show the world they have a tailored made suit, and others think its unnecessary and a way of "bragging".
+This is truly a matter of taste; some like the style, some do it to show the world they have a tailored made suit, and others think it is unnecessary and a way of "bragging".
 If you were to leave one button unbuttoned, it should be the button closest to the hand.

 Do you still have questions?
-Leave us a question in the comment field!
+Take a look: